The Great Dusty Trunk: Ideas behind The Forgotten Garden

-The Forgotten Garden was born out of two images that wouldn’t leave me alone.
-My husband’s family migrated from Sweden to Australia in the early years of the twentieth century and my mother-in-law, who is a keen family historian, often told us stories of their sea journey.
-There were seven children in the family and they were left to their own devices for the most part because their mother was busy below deck with her infant son.
-As the ship crossed the equator one of the four-year-old twins died from sunstroke.
+The Forgotten Garden was born, in part, from two images that haunted me.
+My husband’s family migrated from Sweden to Australia in the early years of the twentieth century, and my mother-in-law – a keen family historian – often told us stories of their sea voyage.
+They were moving to start a new life on the other side of the world, with little in their suitcases beyond hope for the future and a change of clothing.
+There were seven children in the family, left to their own devices for much of the time because their mother was busy below deck with her infant son.
+As the ship crossed the equator, one of the four-year-old twins died from sunstroke.

-It took me a while to find an English location for The Forgotten Garden: I knew it had to be coastal and I wanted a history of smuggling because it fed into the overarching fairy-tale feel that I was hoping to create.
-I auditioned a number of stretches of English coastline before coming, by chance, across mention of a place called The Lost Gardens of Heligan.
-It turned out that Heligan was a grand country estate in Cornwall, owned for many centuries by an aristocratic family called the Tremaynes.
-Along with the house and farms, Heligan was also home to the most glorious formal gardens.
-Generations of green thumbs had scoured the globe bringing back samples of the world’s varied vegetation, and a team of thirteen gardeners were in charge of maintaining the Antipodean garden, the Italian garden, and the African garden, to name but a few.
-In 1914, however, when World War I broke out, the entire garden staff enlisted and none returned.
-The Tremayne family moved away, the garden grew over, and people forgot what had once been.
-It wasn’t until late in the twentieth century that a garden archaeologist, who had grown up nearby, returned home and rediscovered the entrance to Heligan.
-With a BBC film crew recording the project, the garden was restored and it is now open to the public.
-The idea of a once-glorious, much-loved garden that time had forgotten was too irresistible for me to leave alone.
-My story had not only found its Cornish location, it had also acquired a forgotten garden (and a new title!).
+It took me a while to find an English location for The Forgotten Garden: I knew it had to be coastal and I wanted a history of smuggling in order to feed into the overarching fairy-tale atmosphere that I wished to create.
+I auditioned a number of stretches of coastline before coming, by chance, across mention of a place called The Lost Gardens of Heligan.
+Heligan, I discovered, was a grand country estate in Cornwall, owned for many centuries by the aristocratic Tremayne family.
+Along with the house and farms, the Heligan estate was also home to the most wondrous formal gardens.
+Generations of green thumbs had scoured the globe bringing back samples of the world’s varied vegetation, and a team of thirteen gardeners was in charge of maintaining the Antipodean garden, the Italian garden, and the African garden, to name but a few.
+In 1914, however, when World War I broke out, the entire gardening staff enlisted and none returned.
+The Tremayne family moved away, the garden grew over, and people forgot.
+It wasn’t until late in the twentieth century that the estate of Heligan was rediscovered and restored to its former glory, and eventually opened to the public.
+The idea of a once-beautiful, much-loved garden that time had forgotten was irresistible to me.
+My story had not only found its location, it had also acquired a forgotten garden – and a new title.

 DID YOU KNOW?